BitBalloon/homepage/posts/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 S3, as it's name implies, is a low-level utility.
 Beyond the "bucket" you upload files to, S3 makes no assumptions about files you upload to it and the role they play in composing an actual website.

 BitBalloon is the other way around.
-It solves specific challenges around publishing and managing actual static sites by dealing with files you upload to it in an "site aware" manner.
+It solves specific challenges around publishing and managing actual static sites by dealing with files you upload to it in a "site aware" manner.

 If you’re looking to add static site publishing component into a SaaS web authoring tool, it's possible to do with S3, but there's a surprising number of gotchas you have to work around.